tymon007/RestaurantManagement/README.md

  2. View "Nowe zamówienie" - Here, a user can create a new order, and attach dishes to it.
 It will sum up the prices of the dishes, and let the user create an order in the database.
  3. View "Zarządzanie zamówieniami" - Here a user can view, and manage orders, marking it as finished, or seeing the address to which the order should be delivered.
  4. View "Rezerwacje" - Here a user can create a new reservation for a certain table, and see todays reservations, or reservations for a chosen date.
  5. View "Grafik" - Here a user can fill if he/she will be available for the day or not, and plan his/her availability for next days.
 The data from this view will be then used to create reports of employee work times.
+This view also allows the user to view his information.
+ 6. View "Raporty" - Here a user can view reports of various data from the database.
+This view can help visualize some data that is collected by the application.
+ 7. View "Zarządzanie użytkownikami" - Here an administrator can change user roles, delete personal data from the database, or change employee status.

 # Język Polski